Cranbourne railway station

-Cranbourne railway station is a commuter railway station and the terminus of the Cranbourne line, which is part of the Melbourne railway network.
+Cranbourne station is a railway station operated by Metro Trains Melbourne and the terminus of the Cranbourne line, part of the Melbourne rail network.
 It serves the south-eastern suburb of the same name, in Melbourne, Victoria, Australia, and opened on 1 October 1888.
-The station was closed between 24 July 1993 and 24 March 1995, and the current station was opened in 2008.
+The station received electric service from 24 March 1995, and the current station was opened in 2008.